Finding the right type of trading for a novice trader is difficult. Johndeo also had a hard time looking for the exact type when he started trading.

 How does a typical beginner handle winners and losers?

-Well, they generally have difficulties holding their winners than losers.
-They usually hold theirs stocks even though their stocks are down more than 10%, and they become a long term trader.
+Well, they have difficulties holding their winners than losers.
+They usually hold theirs stocks even though their stocks are down over 10%, and they become a long-term trader.

-The real truth is that the stock market system is built to lure a lot of traders, and take away their money.
+They built the stock market system to lure a lot of traders and take away their money.

-So, what does big brokers and institutions do?
+So, what do big brokers and institutions do?